Tag Archives

 The estimable Balgownie Course at Royal Aberdeen GC

-WHEN GOLF was first conceived, participants arrived at the course on foot or horseback, or, if the company was honourable enough, by carriage.
-For this reason, it remained for centuries a parochial, largely Scottish pursuit.
+WHEN GOLF was first conceived, participants arrived at the course by foot or on horseback, or, if the company was honourable enough, by carriage.
+For this reason, the game remained for centuries a parochial, largely Scottish pursuit.
 In the 18th and 19th centuries, however, all of British culture was transformed by an industrial capacity that among other things launched a transportation revolution.
+Golf in Scotland was forever changed.

-Golf may not have been formulated with trains in mind but the idea and practice of “golf by rail” shaped and grew the game during the late 19th century, its first true boom period, an age we now drape with garlands like “ancient”, “timeless” and “classic”.
-The railway made the game what it was, what it remains today in the minds of many.
-Without this transformation, the romantic golfing image of golf we so idealize (the one we still travel to Scotland to find) might never have materialized.
+Golf may not have been formulated with trains in mind but the idea and practice of “golf by rail” shaped and grew the game during the late 19th century, its first true boom period, an age we now drape with garlands like “golden”, “timeless” and “classic”.
+The railway made the game what it was, what it remains today in the minds of many modern golf travelers.
+Without this transformation, the romantic images we so idealize — the ones we still travel to Scotland to find — might never have materialized.

-Indeed, the very idea of golf travel was born in this time.
-By 1890, the railways had cozied up to several superb links in the Scottish lowlands.
-It only made sense: Rail connected population centers, which lay mainly along the coast, close to sea level where terrain was flattest and bed construction easiest.
-Just a short walk from these new “centre city” train stations lay the common lands, the links where, for example, in East Lothian, clubs like North Berwick, Muirfield and Gullane already resided.
+Indeed, the very idea of golf travel was born in this Victorian Era.
+By 1890, the railways had cozied up to several superb, existing links in the Scottish lowlands.
+This happy coincidence also made sense: Rail connected population centers, which lay mainly along the coast, close to sea level where terrain was flattest and bed construction easiest.
+Just a short walk from these new “centre city” train stations lay the common lands, the linksland where, for example, East Lothian,clubs like North Berwick, Muirfield and Gullane already resided.
 Today they remain as practical to play by train as they did in the 19th century — which is to say, perfectly practical for golfers with a sense of history and adventure.

 Read More